Gift-giving becomes a drag when we let expectations add constraints to the process.

 This is hands down our favorite kind of gift, as long as it’s open-ended and not to an obscure place.
 We LOVE being able to pick out our own stuff and see how far we can make the money go – which can be farther after the holiday season!

-Sure, it feels less personal (stay tuned for a post about cool/meaningful ways to give cash/cards, though!), but for us it’s actually the most personal because we’re picky, ha!
+Sure, it feels less personal maybe and not so high on the joy of gift giving (stay tuned for a post about cool/meaningful ways to give cash/cards, though!), but for us it’s actually the most personal because we’re picky, ha!

 This one is really high on the useful scale!